maheshsabnis/TrainingApps/REadme.md

 			- Contains parameterized ctor accepting ThreadStart as parameter
 		- ThreadStart delegate
 			- This delegate accept method that does not have input and output parameters
+	- When multiple threads wants to use the resources at a time then there may be conflict occur while accesing resource concurrenly.
+To provide the concurrent access (aka SYnchronization) of the resource using
+			- lock
+			- Monitor
+			- Mutex
+	- The Mutxt class is derived from 'WaitHandle' abstract base class.
+This class is used to manage signaling across multiple or concurrently running threads
+			- The 'WaitOne()' method is resoponsible for managing the single for other thraeds that the current thread has acquired resources so other threads will be pit on hold
+9. Task Parallel Programming
+	- Using Task Parallel Library (TPL)
+		- Set of APIs  (aka classes) used to encapsulate Mukti-Threading and Processing of collections Parallely
+		- Introduced in .NET 4.0+
+			- Concurrent Collections
+				- Thread Safe Collection classes for providing Concurrent Access of In-Memory data across thraeds
+					- ConcurrentBag
+					- ConcurrentStack
+					- ConcurrentDictionary
+					- ConcurrentQueue
+						- USes by IIS 8+ for creating Threads those will be shared by mutiple ASP.NET apps working on IIS
+			- Task class
+				- Encapsulation over the Thread that repesents 'A Unit of Asynchronous Operation'
+				- Methods
+					- StartNew()
+					- Start()
+					- Wait()
+					- WaitAll()
+			- Parallel Class
+				- The class that provides a default concurrent access of resources
+				- Methods
+					- Invoke()
+						- Perform operations parallely by accessing multiple resources at a time
+					- For()
+						- Method to process the collection parallely
+					- ForEach()
+						- Same as for ait auto IEnumerations across collections
+			- .NET 4.5 Improvements in TPL
+				- async and await
+					- Use 'async' modifier for a method that returns Task Object
+					- The async modifier is used by a method that must have at least one 'awaitable' call (Asynchronously executing external call) using 'await'
+				- System.IO chnages for Async Methods for
+					- Stream Read/Write
+					- File Operations Read/Write
+				- Database Operations
+					- Async Connections
+					- Async Queriues
+					- Async DML Operations
+				- .NET 4.5 Asynchronous methods for UnManaged Resources
+					- Files
+						- ReadAsync() / WriteAsync() / FlushAsync()
+				- The async, the instruction given to CLR that the Task and hence the Thread must be created for executing the operation
+				- The await, the instruction given to CLR that the 'wait()' must be invoked to make sure that the operation is completed and result is back to caller

 # Hands -on -Lab